 A cockpit windscreen heater caused a small fire on a Jetstar Airbus A330-200 that resulted in the crew declaring mayday and making an emergency landing at Guam on June 11.
 Qantas, which owns Jetstar, says an electrical connector of the hearting element malfunctioned, producing sparks and smoke.
 A Jetstar representative says small flames accompanied the smoke, on the right side of the cockpit near the windscreen.
 The pilots put out the fire.
 The two-year-old aircraft, flying from Japan to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Qantas Blames Windscreen Heater For Jetstar A330 Fire".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Qantas Blames Windscreen Heater For Jetstar A330 Fire".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.